-- information on compliance with this Code - if the company has departed from an individual recommendation, information on this as well as the explanation for the departure - the address of the website on which this Code is publicly available - a description of the main features of the internal control and risk management systems pertaining to the financial reporting process - a description of the composition and operations of the board and board committees - a description of the body that is responsible for the duties of the audit committee - information on the managing director and his or her duties - a description of the composition and operations of the supervisory board, where applicable.
+- information on compliance with this Code - if the company has departed from an individual recommendation, information on this as well as the explanation for the departure - the address of the website on which this Code is publicly available - a description of the main features of the internal control and risk management systems in relation to the financial reporting process - a description of the composition and operations of the board and board committees - a description of the body that is responsible for the duties of the audit committee - information on the managing director and his or her duties - a description of the composition and operations of the supervisory board, where applicable.

-The law requires the company to present its corporate governance statement in the report by the board of directors or as a separate report.
-The separate report shall be disclosed together with the report by the board of directors or made available on the company website simultaneously.
+The law requires the company to present its Corporate Governance Statement in the report by the board of directors or as a separate report.
 The contents of the report are also based on legislation.

-By presenting the corporate governance statement as a separate report, the company may emphasise the information given to shareholders and other investors.
+By presenting the Corporate Governance Statement as a separate report, the company may emphasise the information given to shareholders and other investors.
 The information can also easily be found in a separate report.